DOAJ/doaj/static_content/apply/content/seal.md

 {:.tabular-list .tabular-list--ordered}
 1. Digital preservation
     - The journal content must be continously deposited in one of these archives:
-        - any service included in [Keepers Registry](https://keepers.issn.org)
+        - any archiving agency included in [Keepers Registry](https://keepers.issn.org/keepers)
         - Internet Archive
         - PubMed Central
 2. Permanent article identifiers